salimahi/atbs/README.md

 A program that will find any phone numbers or emails saved to your clipboard and save the found data as a text file on your computer.

 ## randomQuizGenerator.py
 A program that creates 35 different quizes for state capitals alongw ith corresponding answer keys.

+## mapit.py
+A program that opens google maps and searches addresses from the command line.